Course Content

 What is a Confidence Interval?

 A confidence interval is a range of estimated values for an unknown parameter.
-To calculate it, we need to specify the confidence level.
-The most common confidence level is 95%, but 90% and 99% confidence levels are also used.
+To calculate it, a confidence level must be specified.
+The most common confidence level is 95%, although 90% and 99% confidence levels are also frequently used.

 What Does a 95% Confidence Level Mean?